 The ten chapters (Pre-A through I) are designed to be read in alphabetical order and are sequential (each builds on the prior chapter) — EXCEPT:

-(1) Chapter A is meant to be read first as a relatively simple “warm-up” featuring a cat-mouse chase, though it gets a bit more complex toward the end.
+(1) Chapter A is meant to be read first as a relatively simple “warm-up” featuring a cat-mouse chase, though it gets a bit more complicated toward the end.
 Because Ch.
-A’s events are meant to occur later, its material is repeated “in context” in Ch.
-H. That latter Chapter, H, gets a major new subplot starting mid-page Three.
-It doubles H’s length vs. A, and makes the repeated material from Ch.
-A worth re-reading.
-How Aspie Mouse gets to where Ch.
-A begins — why he needs to find that new home — is explained at the end of Chapter G.
+A’s events are designed to occur later, its material is repeated “in context” in Ch.
+H (with a major new subplot starting mid-p.
+3 that doubles H’s length vs. A. How Aspie Mouse gets to where Ch.
+A & H begin — why he needs to find that new home — is explained at the end of Chapter G.

-(3) In the blog, the latest chapter posted or substantially revised is placed first, then Front Matter, then Pre-A (preface), and then the other eight chapters in sequence.
-Ignore blue “Posted” dates in the “Chapters” page — they’re manipulated to keep the Chapters in their intended order.
-Look instead to dates shown in the Chapter headings.
+(3) In the blog, the latest chapter posted or substantially revised is placed first, then Front Matter, then the other nine chapters in sequence.
+Ignore blue “Posted” dates listed on the “Chapters” page of the blog — they’re manipulated to keep the Chapters in their intended order.
+Look to dates shown in the Chapter headings for what’s “latest.”

-Getting a new artist and inking all words and drawings are still under consideration, but neither is deemed essential, at least for a first edition.
-Pencil smears, but it’s also easier to erase (and then re-do).
+Getting a new artist and inking all words and drawings (and coloring the drawings are still under consideration, but neither is deemed essential, at least for a first edition.
+Pencil smears, but it’s also easier to erase and change.
 Drawing in pencil also allows “shades of gray” (the technical term is screens) vs. just black lines of uniform darkness on white paper.
-The plan is to have all chapters complete at least in a first draft to send to agents and publishers by September, 2021.

-For a more in-depth explanation of the author’s intent in writing The Adventures of ASPIE MOUSE, read past the Table of Contents below; the notes after Chapter A; and in the section of the blog entitled “About Aspie Mouse Blog,” as well as Chapter Pre-A.
+For more explanation of the author’s intent in writing The Adventures of ASPIE MOUSE, read past the Table of Contents below; the notes after Chapter A; and in the section of the blog entitled “About Aspie Mouse Blog,” as well as Chapter Pre-A.